-Previous licence had expired and the Group was still in negotiation for the renewal as at year end.
-An impairment loss of \$132,000 was recognised during the financial year to write-down the carrying amount of intellectual property rights attributable to the distributor segment.
+In FY2021, an impairment loss of \$41,000 (2020: \$132,000) was recognised to write-down the carrying amount of intellectual property rights attributable to the distributor segment.

 The amortisation of intangible assets is included in the "Administrative expenses" line item in profit or loss.